 Mogo.ca tries to portray a youthful, smiley, happy voice, cool generation X type lingo on both their website and through their customer service agents.
 Don’t be fooled by their happy smiley tone of voice.
 They are designed to lull you into a false sense of security.

-Two months ago after I had seen mogo.ca advert on the Toronto subway, i got interested.
+Two months ago after I had seen the mogo.ca advert on the Toronto subway, I got interested.
 The advert amongst others promised a free monthly Equifax credit score monitoring and reporting service.